kochhar/kochhar.github.io/_drafts/2017-03-09-save-forests-cut-trees.md

----
-layout: post
-title: Can You Save the Forests by Cutting Trees?
-published: true
-comments: true
----

 Stand up and take notice.
 We're being conned into becoming a community of automatic consumerists.
 Slogging our collective butts off just so we can buy shit.
 Shit we buy for the sake of buying it.